annacolombi/orazio_esame/README.md

 	•	Horace Stanza: annotated using the Stanza model via a Google Colab script

 The annotations were performed using the online UDPipe tool for the first two models, and a Google Colab script for Stanza.
+The .txt files of the corresponding poems are also included.